iPaat/vue3-tailwind3-cookie-comply/README.md

 ## Installation
 > This package is only compatible with Vue 3.x and Tailwind CSS 3.x

-First install `vue-cookie-comply` as a dependency of your Vue app:
+First install `vue3-tailwind3-cookie-comply` as a dependency of your Vue app:

 ```sh
 yarn add @ipaat/vue3-tailwind3-cookie-comply